 588 Description based on print version record.

-c.
-506 Restrictions on Access Note Enter the following note in the library catalog only:
+Enter the following note in OneSearch only:

-506 Electronic access limited to current UAF students, faculty, and staff
+506 Electronic access limited to current UAF students, faculty, and staff.

-d.
-530 Additional Physical Forms Note Do not use.
+Do not use.
 Prefer field 776, |i (see below).

-e.
-533 Reproduction Note Do not use.
+Do not use.
 Note that this is a change in practice.

 When deriving an OCLC record, authority work should be completed at the point of cataloging.
 Include only added entries for persons, corporate bodies, conferences, etc., that are applicable to all manifestations of the electronic resource.
 Use of appropriate relationship designators in |e is strongly encouraged.